 To be loved, I wanted that so badly……. that it actually ached inside my little chest.

 I knew I wasn’t cute enough, smart enough, or good enough.
-I held fast to the idea that one of my teachers might “see” how badly I wanted rescuing.
+I held fast to the idea that one of my teachers might “see” how badly I wanted rescuing from my home.
 If I just was nice enough, they might take me home in their back pocket and give me a new life.
 But…. that never did happen.

 No one ever knew the shit that went on in my house behind the picket white fence.